International 110: Design

-The International 110 is a racing keelboat, with the early boats built from plywood and the more recent ones built predominantly of fiberglass, with wood trim.
+The International 110 is a racing keelboat, with the early boats built from plywood and the more recent ones built with balsa core fiberglass.
 It has a fractional sloop rig with wooden or aluminum spars.
 The canoe hull features a flat bottom that allows planing.
 The hull has a plumb stem, a plumb transom, an internally mounted spade-type rudder mounted well forward and controlled by a tiller and a swept, fixed fin keel with a weighted bulb.
 It displaces 910 lb and carries 300 lb of iron ballast.

 The boat has a draft of 3.00 ft with the standard keel.

 For sailing the design is equipped with a spinnaker of 200 sqft, launched from a tube, plus a roller furling jib.
 It has a single trapeze, which is unusual in a keelboat.
 It has built-in buoyancy, which makes it unsinkable.

 The design has a Portsmouth Yardstick DP-N racing average handicap of 89.6.
 It is normally sailed by a crew of two sailors or sometimes three.